threader/PC-Tuning/docs/post-install.md

         - Enable ``Desktop > Enable Developer Settings``, in the ``Manage GPU Performance Counters``, enable ``Allow access to the GPU performance counters to all users``.

+        - Consider disabling G-Sync, it has the potential to increase input latency due to extra processing however it has supposedly improved over time so feel free to test it yourself.
+Your mileage may vary.

     - Disable Ansel with ``C:\prerequisites\nvidia-ansel-configurator\NvCameraConfiguration_v1.0.0.6.exe``

     - Nvidia Inspector